openstax/adaptarr-front/README.md

 │    ├── config - we hold here custom axios instance and sentry configuration files.
 │    ├── containers - large components which are kind of containers for many different components.
 │    ├── helpers - small helper functions for different components.
+│    ├── hooks - our custom react hooks used across application.
 │    ├── locale
 │    │    └── data.json - cases, languages (used in app), allLanguages - code and names for all languages.
 │    └── screens - folder with components handling routes.